pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ### Response

-- Timetoken: long — Signal timetoken.
+- Timetoken (long): Signal timetoken.

 ## Subscribe

-Opens a TCP socket and listens for messages and events on specified entities.
-Initialize with subscribeKey.
-Configure automaticRetry to reconnect and fetch available messages after disconnect.
+Opens a TCP socket to receive messages/events for specified entities.
+Set subscribeKey during initialization.
+Configure automaticRetry to recover and fetch available messages after disconnect.

-### Subscription scope
+Subscription scope

-- Subscription: Created from an entity (e.g., a Channel), scoped to that entity.
+- Subscription: Entity-scoped (e.g., a single channel).
-- SubscriptionSet: Created from the PubNub client, scoped to the client and can include multiple subscriptions.

-The event listener is a single point for messages, signals, and events.
-See Event listeners.
+- SubscriptionSet: Client-scoped; aggregates one or more subscriptions.
+Single listener receives events across entities.

+Keep a strong reference
+- Retain Subscription/SubscriptionSet instances to keep them active in memory.

 ### Create a subscription

-Keep a strong reference to each Subscription/SubscriptionSet so it stays in memory.
+An entity-level Subscription limits events to that entity.

 ```
 // entity-based, local-scoped